SaiVarad1/test/gitStuff/README.md

     (-u saves settings so you can just use git push next time)

-* Making this change in the Remote Repo
+## .gitignore file
+* can create a .gitignore at the highest level to not track files
+* eg: in the `.gitignore` file, write `*.csv` to ignore all csv files in subdirectories

 ## Reverting to previous commit: